-Benzene is a known carcinogen Sancaped Control of Sancaped Control of Standards Agency published its survey of benzene levels in soft drinks, which tested 150 products and found that four contained benzene levels above the World Health Organization (WHO) guidelines for drinking water.
+Benzene is a known carcinogen Sancaped Carl and Valent Island 1990.
+In 2006, the United Kingdom documentation of benzene contamination in soft drinks since at least 1990.
+In 2006, the United Kingdom Food Standards Agency published its survey of benzene levels in soft drinks, which tested 150 products and found that four contained benzene levels above the World Health Organization (WHO) guidelines for drinking water.
 The agency asked for these to be removed from sale.
 The United States Food and Drug Administration released its own test results of several soft drinks and beverages containing benzoates and ascorbic or erythorbic acid.
 Five tested beverages contained benzene levels above the Environmental Protection Agency's recommended standard.
 As of 2006, the FDA believes that "the levels of benzene found in soft drinks and other beverages to date do not pose a safety concern for consumers".